A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

 These operations distribute, i.e., given three stable matchings $M, M', M''$,

-It is easy to see that the lattice must contain a matching, $M_0$, that dominates all others and a matching $M_z$ that is dominated by all others. $M_0$ is called the \emph{boy-optimal matching}, since in it, each boy is matched to his most favorite girl among all stable matchings.
-This is also the {\em girl-pessimal matching}.
-Similarly, $M_z$ is the {\em boy-pessimal} or \emph{girl-optimal matching}.
+It is easy to see that the lattice must contain a matching, $M_0$, that dominates all others and a matching $M_z$ that is dominated by all others. $M_0$ is called the \emph{worker-optimal matching}, since in it, each worker is matched to its most preferred firm among all stable matchings.
+This is also the {\em firm-pessimal matching}.
+Similarly, $M_z$ is the {\em worker-pessimal} or \emph{firm-optimal matching}.